Architecture Briefings

 The technical complexity of executing fraud operations has been abstracted into service layers.
 Phishing kits that replicate the appearance of legitimate platforms are sold as downloadable packages.
 Money mule recruitment services handle the transfer and laundering of fraud proceeds.
 Call center operations specialize in specific fraud types and take commissions on successful operations.
 Social engineering script libraries provide tested conversation frameworks for different target types.

 This service layer means that someone with no technical expertise and no prior fraud history can subscribe to a complete fraud operation infrastructure and begin executing attacks within days.
+The commoditization of fraud capability has expanded the pool of potential fraud operators significantly beyond the technically skilled actors who dominated earlier periods of digital crime.

 AI Integration